Spending a day fly fishing for redfish is likely to be one of the most fun days of saltwater fly fishing you can experience.

 It’s also useful to taper your leaders from a 40lb butt section down to the 25 lb tippet as this will help you turn your fly over more easily and it makes changing tippet sections easier too.

-You want quite a few flies in larger sizes of around 3 inches for your standard reds and 6 inches for the bigger fish.
+You want quite a few of the redfish flies in larger sizes of around 3 inches for your standard reds and 6 inches for the bigger fish.
 Shrimp and baitfish imitations work best and make sure the flies come with dumb-bell eyes as reds feed off the bottom and will be looking down most of the time.

 You’ll want a range of dark colors to choose from for murky water days plus some white, tan, and chartreuse flies for clearer waters.